 These tires make quite a bit of noise, especially on wet pavement.
 The noise, on the other hand, is tolerable.
 If you’re considering installing these tires, you should be prepared to put up with some noise in exchange for the traction they provide.

-Are the Falken Wildpeak AT3W any good?
+Is the Falken Wildpeak AT3W any good?

 The Falken Wildpeak AT3W is an excellent all-purpose tire.
 It’s an excellent multi-purpose tire for truck and SUV owners who spend a lot of time on the road.
 It also has excellent traction in all weather conditions, both on and off the road.